 - Speak to your doctor/your pharmacist first if you take any prescription medications.

-The product website site also says to not use if you have “Do not take if you have severe hypertension.”
+The supplement website site also says “Do not take if you have severe hypertension.”
 They don't give a reason for this caution.
-I wonder if its related to the MSG which appears to raise BP?
-That's speculation on my part.
+Could this be related to the MSG which appears to raise BP?
+When in doubt, call the company for more insights.